Jmagero/Jmagero/README.md

 ## Hi! :wave: <h1>I'm Jocyline Magero </h1>

 A full-stack software developer passionate about writing clean code and developing solutions that impact the world positively.
-I enjoy working with the following technologies, RESTful APIs, Ruby on Rails, JavaScript.

 <li>:abacus: Currently, exploring and gaining developmental experience on JavaScript and React</li>
 <li>:mailbox_with_mail:How to reach me: jmagero2017@gmail.com</li>